martinread/martins-vscode-theme/README.md

 ## About:
 * The dark and light themes use the settings defined in the [Dracula theme for Visual Studio Code](https://github.com/dracula/visual-studio-code) with a different colour palette applied.
-* The editor colours for the dark theme uses the ['Apprentice' color scheme for Vim](https://github.com/romainl/Apprentice).
+* The editor colours used on the dark theme are based on the [Apprentice color scheme for Vim](https://github.com/romainl/Apprentice).

 ## Helpful resources:
 * **Guides**: